groupdocs-signature-cloud/groupdocs-signature-cloud-dotnet-samples/README.md

 ## Prerequisites

 + Visual Studio 2017 or Higher.
 + GroupDocs.Signature Cloud SDK for .NET.

-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your ClientId and ClientSecret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?

 The package contains C# examples.
 Follow the given steps to proceed with project build:

-* Extract the downloaded project and open the solution file in Visual Studio
++ Extract the downloaded project and open the solution file in Visual Studio
-* Right click on solution and press "Enable NuGet package Restore"
++ Right click on solution and press "Enable NuGet package Restore"
-* Edit RunExamples.cs and put appSid and appKey, obtained from https://dashboard.groupdocs.cloud there
++ Edit RunExamples.cs and put ClientId and ClientSecret, obtained from https://dashboard.groupdocs.cloud there
-* Build and Run
++ Build and Run

 For more details, visit  [Getting Started](https://wiki.groupdocs.cloud/signaturecloud/getting-started/quick-start/).